jdhedden/Object-InsideOut/README.md

 # Object-InsideOut
-The 'Object-InsideOut' module for Perl.
+Comprehensive inside-out object support module for Perl.

+Detailed information regarding this module can be found on [MetaCPAN](https://metacpan.org/pod/Object::InsideOut).